THIS DATE IN HISTORY: May 26

 Video: 1992 Cup Final, Gm1: Jaromir Jagr won't be denied

 1995: Neal Broten scores his second goal of the game at 18:36 of overtime to give the New Jersey Devils a 2-1 victory against the visiting Penguins in Game 4 of the Eastern Conference Semifinals.
-Broten's game-winner comes on New Jersey's 51st shot against goaltender Ken Wregget and gives the Devils a 3-1 lead in the best-of-7 series.
+Broten's game-winner comes on New Jersey's 51st shot against goalie Ken Wregget and gives the Devils a 3-1 lead in the best-of-7 series.

 2001: Patrick Roy earns his 18th career playoff shutout and Joe Sakic scores twice to help the Colorado Avalanche defeat New Jersey 5-0 in Game 1 of the Final.
-It was the ninth consecutive victory in the Final for Roy, who makes 25 saves.
+It's the ninth consecutive victory in the Final for Roy, who makes 25 saves.
 Sakic opens the scoring midway through the first period and scores again late in the second.

 2009: The Penguins earn a return trip to the Stanley Cup Final by completing a four-game sweep of the Carolina Hurricanes in the Eastern Conference Final with a 4-1 win at RBC Center.
 Sidney Crosby sets up two goals and Marc-Andre Fleury makes 30 saves.
-The win puts the Penguins back in the Final after they lost in six games to the Detroit Red Wings in 2008.
+The win puts the Penguins back in the Final after they lose in six games to the Detroit Red Wings in 2008.

 2015: The New York Rangers avoid elimination from the Eastern Conference Final with a 7-3 victory against the Tampa Bay Lightning in Game 6 at Amalie Arena.
-Derick Brassard scores three goals and has two assists for the Rangers, who score five times in the third period to break open a game they led 2-1 after two periods.
+Derick Brassard scores three goals and has two assists for the Rangers, who score five times in the third period to break open a game they lead 2-1 after two periods.
 Rick Nash and J.T.
-Miller each have a goal and three assists for New York.
+Miller each has a goal and three assists for New York.